ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-As authors of the `Default` typeclass, we might want to reconsider our API
-design so that it can never fail, e.g. with the following type signature

 Sebagai penulis dari kelas tipe `Default`, kita mungkin ingin mempertimbangkan
 ulang desain APA kita sehingga tidak akan gagal, misalkan dengan menggunakan
 penanda tipe berikut